Old Dog, New Tricks?

 Communicate with your partner(s)

-Plus, while in therapy, I hope the man will feel safe enough to share his deepest concern in front of his lover.
+Plus, while in therapy, I hope you will feel safe enough to share your deepest concern in front of your lover.
 Laying everything on the table could be a good way for true healing to begin.

-Personally, I think this society is doing a disservice to men by mainly focusing on penile pleasure and tying it to manhood, masculinity and self-esteem.
+Personally, I think this society is doing a disservice to men by mainly focusing on penile pleasure and tying it to manhood, masculinity, and self-esteem.
 There are plenty of sexual avenues to learn and explore that are not related to the penis.
 You and your partner can still be sexual and experience various types of pleasure and even orgasm.

-Give some good head and use your mouth on your partner.
+Give some good head, and use your mouth on your partner.
 Buy and try out sex toys.
 Taste various parts of your partner’s body.
 Cuddle.
 Learn to give erotic massages.
 Kiss them from head to toe.
 69?
 Lick them, taste them.

 The point here is to also focus on intimacy, not just sex acts.
 Every day, notice something new about your partner.
 Shower together.
 Hold each other.
 Say I love you.
 Hold hands.
-What can you think of on your own?
+What else can you think of on your own?

 Your spouse or partner may feel closer to you than ever and may be more sexually satisfied than ever.
 Also, by satisfying your partner sexuality, you might see a boost to your masculinity and self-esteem, right?
 I would think so, and you won’t be using your penis to do it.
 I call this “Selfless Sex.”

 As I bring this article to a close, I want to say thank you for taking the time to read this.
 I will expand on the sexual “options” and “Selfless Sex” in future articles.
 Good day, and better nights.

 What emotions have you experienced from your prostate cancer journey? (select all that apply)